Protecting Penned Animals from Fire Ants

 Prevention and Control Considerations

-Integrated pest management considerations and management alternatives for eliminating red imported fire ant problems include cultural and nonchemical practices as well as the judicious use of selected insecticides (see Managing Red Imported Fire Ants in Urban Areas, Broadcast Baits for Fire Ant Control, or Fire Ant Control: The Two-Step Method and Other Approaches).
+Integrated pest management considerations and management alternatives for eliminating red imported fire ant problems include cultural and nonchemical practices as well as the judicious use of selected insecticides (see Considerations for the Development of Community-Wide Red Imported Fire Ant Management, Broadcast Baits for Fire Ant Control, or Fire Ant Control: The Two-Step Method and Other Approaches).

 Nonchemical preventive practices.
 To prevent these fire ant problems: